Our Board Members:

 Emma Walton Hamilton, Secretary, with Steve Hamilton, co-founded Sag Harbor’s Bay Street Theater in 1991, and served as its Co-Artistic Director for 17 years.
 She is now a faculty member for Stony Brook Southampton’s MFA's in Creative Writing and Film, where Emma is director the Children’s Lit Fellows program and the Young Artists and Writers Project.
 Emma is a NY Times bestselling children’s author, and the co-creator - with her mother, Julie Andrews - of the Netflix series for preschoolers celebrating the arts, JULIE'S GREENROOM.
 She recently returned from an extensive book tour celebrating the release of Home Work: A Memoir of My Hollywood Years by Julie Andrews, which she co-authored.

 Phyllis Hollis, Treasurer, has more than thirty years’ experience in the financial services industry.
 Her responsibilities have included business strategies, day-to-day management, and overseas business development, marketing, compliance and institutional client services across various business lines.
 Phyllis's true passion is supporting the arts and education community.
 She is currently producing Cerebral Women Arts Talks, a podcast featuring Artists, mainly artists of color, and female artists as well as art professionals.
-She is a trustee of Guild Hall.
+She is a trustee of Guild Hall and ArtTable.
 Phyllis resides in Bridgehampton.

 Judi Caron having lived and raised her family in Brittany, France, is happy to now call Sag Harbor home.
 Since her move back to the US, she has played an active role in supporting and advancing a multitude of cultural and youth focused organizations, including Independent Curators International and Student Sponsor Partnerships.
 Judi has served on the boards of the French American Cultural Exchange and Julia Mandle Performance Organization and is the current Chair of East End based i-tri for Girls.